 Credit may be earned by submission of qualified non-collegiate training.
 Credit may also be earned via learning demonstrated through carefully constructed Life Learning Essays.
-Please see the Prior Learning Assessments of this catalog.

 Credit for Prior Learning

 College-level learning occurs in many environments in addition to the traditional college classroom.
 Students in the professional studies degree programs may earn college credit for learning outside of the classroom.
 A maximum of 30 semester hours may be earned through prior learning credit.